RunJMC-Dev/RunTask/HANDOVER.md

 - On a due day, an item with the configured name is added to the target todo entity at 00:00 local time with due_datetime set to midnight.
 - Duplicate items are not created if a needs_action item with the same summary already exists.
 - Supports at least 40 tasks without separate automations.
-- Run Now button/service triggers the same logic immediately.
+- Run Now button/service and panel Test Now trigger the same logic immediately.

 7) Test Plan (manual)